IDIAMath/idiamath.github.io/docs/question-3d-cube-transformations.md

 }

-//translate a cube to origin, add the rotation matrices to rotate it
-//then retranslates it back to the original user provided coords function rotateMatrix(pointCoords, position, rotMat, rotation) {
+//function to rotate a cube/matrix function rotateMatrix(pointCoords, position, rotMat, rotation) {

     //set cube coordinates to (0,0,0) in order to rotate the cube for (var i = 0; i < pointCoords.length; i++) {